-While the air transportation industry is highly regulated, we generally are not directly subject to most of these regulations, as we do not operate our assets.
+While the air transportation industry is highly regulated, we generally are not directly subject to most of these regulations, as we do not generally operate our assets.
 Our lessees are subject, however, to extensive regulation under the laws of the jurisdictions in which they are registered and in which they operate.
 These regulations, among other things, govern the registration, operation and maintenance of our assets.
 Most of our aircraft are registered in the jurisdiction in which the lessee of the aircraft is certified as an air operator.
 Both our aircraft and engines are subject to the airworthiness and other standards imposed by our lessees' jurisdictions of operation.
 Laws affecting the airworthiness of flight equipment are generally designed to ensure that all aircraft, engines and related equipment are continuously maintained in proper condition to enable safe operation of the aircraft.
 Most countries' aviation laws require aircraft and engines to be maintained under an approved maintenance program with defined procedures and intervals for inspection, maintenance and repair.

-In October 2016, ICAO adopted CORSIA, a global market-based scheme aimed at reducing carbon dioxide emissions from international aviation that will become mandatory in 2027.
-At least 115 countries, including the United States, have indicated that they will participate in the voluntary phase-in of CORSIA from 2023.
-Limitations on emissions, such as ETS and CORSIA, could favor younger, more fuel-efficient aircraft since they generally produce lower levels of emissions per passenger, which could adversely affect our ability to re-lease or otherwise dispose of less efficient aircraft on a timely basis, on favorable terms, or at all.
+Limitations on emissions, such as the ETS and CORSIA, could favor the use of younger, more fuel-efficient aircraft, since they generally produce lower levels of emissions per passenger, which could adversely affect our ability to re-lease or otherwise dispose of less efficient older aircraft on a timely basis, on favorable terms, or at all.
 This is an area of law that is rapidly evolving and varies by jurisdiction.
-While it is uncertain whether new emissions restrictions will be passed, or if passed what impact these laws might have on our business, any future emissions limitations or other future requirements to address climate change concerns could adversely affect us.
+While it is uncertain whether new emissions restrictions will be passed, or if passed, what impact these laws might have on our business, any future emissions limitations or other future requirements to address climate change concerns could adversely affect us.

-In addition, under our leases, we may be required, in some instances, to obtain specific licenses, consents or approvals for different aspects of the leases.
+In addition, under our leases, we may be required in some instances to obtain specific licenses, consents or approvals for different aspects of the leases.
 These required items include consents from governmental or regulatory authorities for certain payments under the leases and for the import, re-export or deregistration of the leased assets.
 Also, to perform some of our cash management services and insurance services from Ireland under our management arrangements with our joint ventures and securitization entities, we are required to have a license from the Irish regulatory authorities, which we have obtained.